By Lawrence “Buddy” Martin

 The Early Years

-I was born in Louisiana, yet I spent the first nine years of my childhood between Virginia and California.
+I was born in Louisiana, yet I spent the first eight years of my childhood between Virginia and California.
 I was too young to remember Virginia.
 My earliest childhood memories are of California.
 We lived there five years.

 I had my first meet with Pentecostalism in 1949.
 It was mysterious and strange.
 People were falling out, and shouting, and dancing.
 The preaching and singing were filled with passion.
 Pentecostalism was an awesome world to me.